halbs13/Dynamics-NAV-Payroll/au-payroll-report-superannuation.md

 |Cost Trans|	(13)	|This field identifies the Cost Transaction Posting Group (Expense Account) setup on each of the Superannuation Product cards.|
 |Cost Bal Trn	|(14)	|This field identifies the Provision Transaction Posting Group setup on each of the Superannuation Product cards.|

-# 5.2.7	Superannuation Registration List
+### Superannuation Registration List

 The Superannuation Registration List Report will provide you with information on the contributions by Superannuation Fund/Superannuation Product for your employees.

 To access the Superannuation Registration List Report,

-Departments/Payroll/EOM Processing/Superannuation Processing/Superannuation Report
+*Departments/Payroll/EOM Processing/Superannuation Processing/Superannuation Report*

 |Field	|Comments|
 |---|---|